unjs/crossws/README.md

 ### Peer Object

-Websocket hooks methods accept a peer instance as the first argument. peer, keep the state of connected client.
+Websocket hooks always accept a peer instance as the first argument. `peer`, keeps the state of the connected client.

-> [!TIP]
-> You can safely log a peer instance to the console using `console.log` it will be automatically stringified with useful information including the remote address and connection status!

 **Properties:**